Depth of field: Effect of lens aperture

-Motion pictures make only limited use of aperture control; to produce a consistent image quality from shot to shot, cinematographers usually choose a single aperture setting for interiors and another for exteriors, and adjust exposure through the use of camera filters or light levels.
+Motion pictures make limited use of aperture control; to produce a consistent image quality from shot to shot, cinematographers usually choose a single aperture setting for interiors (e.g., scenes inside a building) and another for exteriors (e.g., scenes in an area outside a building), and adjust exposure through the use of camera filters or light levels.
 Aperture settings are adjusted more frequently in still photography, where variations in depth of field are used to produce a variety of special effects.

 Effect of circle of confusion

-Precise focus is only possible at an exact distance from the lens; at that distance, a point object will produce a point image.
-Otherwise, a point object will produce a blur spot shaped like the aperture, typically and approximately a circle.
+Precise focus is only possible at an exact distance from a lens; at that distance, a point object will produce a small spot image.
+Otherwise, a point object will produce a larger or blur spot image that is typically and approximately a circle.
 When this circular spot is sufficiently small, it is visually indistinguishable from a point, and appears to be in focus.
 The diameter of the largest circle that is indistinguishable from a point is known as the acceptable circle of confusion, or informally, simply as the circle of confusion.
-Points that produce a blur spot smaller than this acceptable circle of confusion are considered acceptably sharp.

 The acceptable circle of confusion depends on how the final image will be used.
-It is generally accepted to be 0.25 mm for an image viewed from 25 cm away.
+The circle of confusion as 0.25 mm for an image viewed from 25 cm away is generally accepted.